StPaulAcademy/HOMAR-FTC-Library/README.md

     * A robot class to be used as a base to extend and add drivetrains, etc.
     * A way to disable the @Disabled annotation for testing
 * Samples!
 Sometimes the best documentation is an example in code, so we've included dozens of samples demonstrating how to use our library

+If this sounds useful to your team, go ahead and install it!
+Keep in mind that this library is a work-in-progress.
+The core features are fairly well-developed (i.e. they work), but we plan to add more samples, improve the Javadoc reference, write more tutorials, and add even more features.
+## Installation
+### Using Git
+**If you're already using [Git](https://en.wikipedia.org/wiki/Git) to manage your code, we recommend this method, as it will make it easy to install updates to the library (which we plan to publish frequently).**

+To be written.
+### Not using Git
+**If you aren't using Git (or if you don't know what Git is), you should use this method.**

+Also to be written.
+##Reference
+You can find our Javadoc reference at [TBD].
+The reference is, perhaps more than the rest of the library, a work-in-progress, so check back if you don't see what you need.
+Also try looking at our code samples, included with the library, which should demonstrate how to use most (if not all) its features.
+Finally, Spartan Robotics has a website at https://sites.google.com/spa.edu/spartan-robotics/ where you can find more general FTC tutorials and more information about our robotics teams.